Omar-Hosny1/React-Revision/README.md

 ---

-1 - Create The Auth Folder
+1 - Create The Auth Folder <br />
-2 - Create The Context Using a Function Called => CreateContext(**VALUE**)
+2 - Create The Context Using a Function Called => CreateContext(**VALUE**) <br />
-3 - Wrap Your Components With Your Context Provider And Define The 'value' Prop 4 - Define Your Logic
+3 - Wrap Your Components With Your Context Provider And Define The 'value' Prop <br />
+4 - Define Your Logic <br />
-5 - Use The useContext Prop to access the values in the context
+5 - Use The useContext Prop to access the values in the context <br />

 ---